HarperDB/documentation/versioned_docs/version-4.4/foundations/core-concepts.md

 ## Components

 **Components** are the building blocks of Harper.
 They’re JavaScript-based modules that extend Harper’s core, and they can talk directly to Harper’s [Global APIs](../reference/globals) (databases, tables, resources).

 Because components can build on top of each other, they give you composability.
-For example, a [Harper Application](../developers/applications/) is itself a component, combining smaller pieces like the [rest](../reference/components/built-in-extensions#rest) component extension for automatic REST APIs and the [graphqlSchema](../reference/components/built-in-extensions#graphqlschema) component extension for defining tables.
+For example, both [Applications](../developers/applications/) and [Extensions](../reference/components/built-in-extensions) are just kinds of components:

+- **Extensions** add individual capabilities, like defining tables or serving static assets.
+- **Applications** pull multiple extensions and resources together into a complete product.

 :::info
 💡 **Why it matters:** Instead of wiring up a backend from scratch, you can piece together pre-built functionality and get to working endpoints fast.
 :::

-## Applications
+## Applications (a type of Component)

 An **application** is a special kind of component that pulls everything together.
 Applications rely on extensions to do the work: